IBM/EEL-agentic-ai-bootcamp/docs/overview.md

 - Show value of IBM (Agentic AI) technology
 - Get partners excited with a tangible outcome and learning experience
-- Discover the usecase, identify the opportunities & pilots
+- Discover the use case, identify the opportunities & pilots
 - Badges

 **Who’s the audience?**